deployKF/website/content/guides/getting-started.md

     The next minor version of deployKF (`v0.2.0`) should have native `ARM64` for all core components.
     However, some upstream apps like _Kubeflow Pipelines_ will need extra work to be production ready ([`#10309`](https://github.com/kubeflow/pipelines/issues/10309), [`#10308`](https://github.com/kubeflow/pipelines/issues/10308)).

+??? config "Increase Inotify Limits"

+    #### Increase Inotify Limits

+    If your Kubernetes nodes are running __Linux__, you may need to increase the `fs.inotify.max_user_*` sysctl values or you may see errors like this in your Pod logs:

+    > `too many open files`

+    This error has been discussed in the upstream Kubeflow repo ([`kubeflow/manifests#2087`](https://github.com/kubeflow/manifests/issues/2087)), to resolve it, you will need to increase your system's open/watched file limits:

+    1. Modify `/etc/sysctl.conf` to include the following lines:
+        - `fs.inotify.max_user_instances = 1280`
+        - `fs.inotify.max_user_watches = 655360`
+    2. Reload sysctl configs by running `sudo sysctl -p`

 ??? config "Offline Clusters"